egeloen/IvoryGoogleMapBundle/Resources/doc/index.rst

 Marker
 ------

-By default, a marker is positionned at the center of the world map (latitude: 0, longitude, 0).
+By default, a marker is positionned at the center of the world map (latitude: 0, longitude: 0).
 You can set the marker position like that:

 ::